gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

-Fetches a list of points transactions like giveaway points, signup points, referral points, order earn points, redeem points and expired points.
+Retrieve the history of points earned and redeemed by a user.

 *Returned Response:*